transferzero/api-documentation/_includes/corridors/xof-mobile.md

 ## XOF::Mobile

-For mobile payouts to Senegal, Ivory Coast and Burkina Faso please use:
+For mobile payouts to countries in the WAEMU region please use :

 {% capture data-raw %}
 ```javascript